Repair Cafe

 Computers, laptops and phones wanted

-Bring your unwanted phones, laptops and computers to the St. Kilda Repair Cafe and our IT experts will wipe all the data to ensure your personal information is safe and then we will donate them to Refugees and Asylum Seekers via Deakin University’s Centre for Refugee Employment, Advocacy, Training and Education (CREATE) program.
+Bring your unwanted laptops and computers to the St. Kilda Repair Cafe and our IT experts will wipe all the data to ensure your personal information is safe.
+We will then donate them to the Brotherhood of St Laurence.

 NOTE:

-• Ensure it’s working – we don’t repair phones or computers
+• Ensure it’s working – we don’t repair computers

 • Please bring power cables/chargers